How to move messages and split conversations

 If you frequently use the "move message" feature, we suggest changing your threading mode to another option, which will disable the sync of archiving, deleting, and tagging with Gmail.
 All emails will continue to show up in both Front and Gmail so you can access them in both systems.

-Caveat for Office 365 channels
+Caveat for Office 365 and custom channels

 Any time a conversation thread includes a message To or From an Office 365 channel in Front, the option to move a message to a new conversation will not be possible.